 Once you receive a diagnosis of DVT, you’ll likely be prescribed medications known as anticoagulants, or blood thinners.
 These work to keep the clot from growing and to prevent further clots.
 Research shows that taking these medications at home is just as safe and effective as taking them while in the hospital.

 DVT may make it harder for you to get around at first.
 You should slowly return to your normal activities.
 If your legs feel swollen or heavy, lie in bed with your heels propped up about 5 to 6 inches.
 This helps improve circulation and decreases swelling.
-You can also try these top tips below at home:
+You can also try these deep vein thrombosis treatments at home:

 • Exercise your lower leg muscles if you are sitting still for long periods of time.

 • Stand up and walk for a few minutes every hour while awake.

 • Don’t wear tight-fitting clothing that could decrease the circulation in your legs.

 • Wear compression stockings as recommended by your doctor.